Click here to see a short animation: Think Kidneys Awareness Campaign

 The RareRenal website provides patient and clinician information on rare kidney diseases that are eligible for inclusion in the RaDaR rare disease registry.
 The site also contains information about nationally appointed expert groups (Rare Disease Groups; RDGs) and advertises patient information days and social media groups concerned with rare kidney diseases.

 The patient information on this site is accredited by the Information Standard.
+The Information Standard Scheme came to an end on the 31st July 2019.
+This information is for reference only

 For more information on this process please click here.